5 Surprising Reasons to Visit City of Rocks State Park and Faywood Hot Springs

 Faywood Hot Springs lies just south of the City of Rocks State Park, but unlike the City of Rocks, it is on private property.
 This Hot Springs Resort also offers spectacular night time shows while soaking in their many public or private outdoor mineral water pools.

 In the 1850’s, the springs were known as Ojo Toro, or Bull Spring, because wild bulls grazed at this site.
 Stagecoach lines stopped at the springs during the 1800’s.
 Since stagecoaches are no longer the mode of transportation, trails for horseback riding and hiking are plentiful at Faywood.
-Amenities include tent and RV hookups, picnic areas, modern showers as well as being open year round.
-Winters are mild, with rocks and evergreen trees to provide shade to cool visitors in the hot summer.

 Directions: